jeff4/bionotes.github.io/_comp/comp_notes.md

 ## 2023 Log
 * 1/29/2023 - set up new Mac Studio
 * 1/31 - more on fish shell etc.
+* 2/01	- Experiments with Stable Diffusion / DiffusionBee

 ## 2022 Log
 * 6/28 Did some thinking and writing about difference between DevMarketing and DevRel.
 How DevRel = Evangelism + Advocacy.